 ACTS 10:44-45, 47-48 While Peter was still speaking these words, the Holy Spirit fell upon all those who heard the word.
 45 And those of the circumcision who believed were astonished, as many as came with Peter, because the gift of the Holy Spirit had been poured out [by God the Father] on the Gentiles also. ...
 47 "Can anyone forbid water, that these should not be baptized who have received the Holy Spirit just as we have?"
 48 And he commanded them to be baptized in the name of the Lord.
 Then they asked him to stay a few days.

-Including the Holy Spirit in ANY form makes absolutely no sense because it has no purpose in water immersion baptism.
+Mentioning the Holy Spirit in ANY form makes absolutely no sense because it serves no purpose or function in baptism.

 Baptism-Roles of God, Jesus, & the Holy Spirit